JBoggsy/CozmoSoar/README.md

 Moves Cozmo's lift to the specified height.
 The height is given as a a float in the range [0, 1] that represents the percentage of the maximum height the lift should be moved to.
 A height value of 0.0 will move the lift all the way down while a value of 1.0 will move it all the way up.
 A value of 0.5 will move it exactly half-way up.

-Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening, and Soar won't continue until the action is compelete.
+Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening.

 #### go-to-object
 *parameters:*
-- target_object_id
-- distance
+- target-object-id

 Instructs Cozmo to move itself to the object with the specified object ID.
 The object id must be one that Cozmo is currently aware of.
-The distance parameter tells Cozmo how close it should get to the object, in millimeters.

-Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening, and Soar won't continue until the action is compelete.
+Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening.

+#### turn-to-face
+*parameters:*
+- face-id

+Instructs Cozmo to rotate towards a face it sees.
+The face id should be one it knows about.